Cannabis manufacturing

 Good manufacturing practices

-Good Manufacturing Practices (GMPs) is a system of processes, procedures, and documentation for consistent products controlled by quality standards.
-GMP is required for manufacturers of drugs, medical devices, and food so some cannabis manufacturers will fall into this category.
+Good manufacturing practices (GMPs) is a system of processes, procedures, and documentation for consistent products controlled by quality standards.
+If you manufacture drugs, medical devices, or food products, you fall into this category.

 To remain successful and sustainable, cannabis manufacturers will want to consider implementing GMPs which not only ensures consistent, high-quality products but also consumer health and safety.

-The regulations ensure that products are controlled and safe.
+Regulations ensure that manufacturers control the safety of their products.
 Implementation of GMP for a cannabis manufacturer would include evaluation of potential risks to the safety and quality of the cannabis product.

 These risks could include biological, chemical, and physical hazards like microbe contamination, presence of a residual solvent or other residues, cross-contamination and introduction of allergens, presence of foreign materials like metal fragments, hair, insects, etc. Consider bringing in a GMP consultant to ensure proper implementation.